justinmeiners/efficient-programming-with-components/12_merge_sort.md

 On every single iteration, because only the one iterator we moved in the loop could become empty.

-**Exercise:** Write a theoretically more efficient merge which does not do this extra comparison (solved just below).
+**Exercise:** Try to write a variant of merge which does not do this extra comparison ever loop (solved just below).

 ### Merge with fewer comparisons